Now get the smallest salary (the first in the list) and take the corresponding

 are expressions whose value is the value returned by the function, or the

-, when the function does not return any value.
+object nil, when the function does not return any value.

 The first form calls a function without a parameter,